I'm interested in conversations about and I want to talk about

 Annual PSA blood test results:

-<0.025 (using new Abbot Method from mid this year)
+<0.025 (using new Abbott Method from mid this year)

 Happy days as still undetectable. 🤪😵💫🍾

 Not the sensitivity scale has been changed.
 Seems to be across quite a few trusts if not nationally.
 Test sensitivity via my GP/hospital lab was <0.006 until July this year.
-Abbot Method sensitivity appears to be <0.025.
+Abbott Method sensitivity appears to be <0.025.
 All good…I guess less queries due to calibration error etc

 Seasons best wishes all.